-3. Make sure your images are in the sRGB color space.
+3. Make sure your images are in the sRGB colour space.
 Assuming you’re using a recent version of Photoshop/Elements, the File>Save for web function has a “Convert to sRGB” option which should be left on at all times.
-If you upload images in Adobe RGB, or another color space, the results might appall you.
+If you upload images in Adobe RGB, or another colour space, the results might appall you.

 5. Put a watermark on your images.
 This isn’t an optimisation tip, just a security one.
 There’s no real way of stopping people downloading your images if they want to; but at least if you watermark them, they will find it much harder to show/print them as if they were their own.